 Glacier National Park’s fleet of 18 original White buses, acquired at a cost of $90,000, was popularly known as the “Reds” and the drivers as “red jammers” because of the sound the unsynchronized gears of the transmission made when the driver shifted on the steep roads of the park.
 They were regularly used to give tours up Going-to-the-Sun Road, one of several scenic roads built at the park by the Great Northern Railroad.
 Today several of these buses remain in service at Glacier National Park and are still giving rides.

 The Model 706 offered here was originally pressed into service at Yellowstone National Park as bus no. 363.
-Today, it is still running an original 318-cubic-inch 16A flathead six-cylinder gasoline engine and has been authentically restored in Glacier “Reds” livery with red-and-black steel wheels.
-Inside featuresand comfortable tan leather bench seating within under the roll-back black canvas top and.
+Today, it is still running an original 318-cubic-inch 16A flathead six-cylinder gasoline engine and has been restored in Glacier “Reds” livery with red-and-black steel wheels by Krown Restoration in Wilsall, Montana.
+Inside features and comfortable tan leather bench seating within under the roll-back black canvas top and.
 There is also a surprisingly sizable rear cargo area tucked behind the final row of seating.
 Inspection shows the paintwork, interior, and top fabric to all be very well preserved restored and still in excellent overall condition, while the undercarriage shows only light wear from occasional use.